 • Customer Lifetime Value (CLV)

 CLV will tell you the most profitable customers.
-Sales cycle length can be used as a proxy for the cost of customer acquisition (CAC), since it is often very difficult to segment CAC by customer cohorts accurately.
+The sales cycle length can be used as a proxy for the cost of customer acquisition (CAC) since it is often very difficult to segment CAC by customer cohorts accurately.

 Once you know the characteristics of ideal target customers (size, type, geography, whatever), you can hone your marketing messages and programs and sales effort to target more of them.

 In addition to finding the characteristics of the ideal customer profile and low-hanging fruit, it is important to analyze your sales organization’s performance.
 The more consistent everyone in the organization is, the better the overall performance.

 Is one geography better at closing deals than another, allowing for the fact that some regions are better than others for reasons out of anyone’s control?
 Are a few account reps typically closing deals faster and more profitably?

 Quota attainment analysis will give you an understanding of which reps are achieving quota, but customer cohort analysis based on a sales rep will give you deeper insights that you can use to improve the whole organization by showing the type of customers that are high achieving and low achieving reps typically close.
 Low achievement may be improved by better training, closer monitoring and mentoring, and a better understanding of the target customer profile or by hiring reps better suited to your ideal customer type.